 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The Lexus LX 470 is powered by one of the best V8s in the business and offers crisp handling, as well as a luxurious ride.
+However, this remains a wonderfully luxurious and highly capable vehicle.
+LX 470 is powered by one of the best V8s in the business and offers crisp handling, as well as a luxurious ride.
 The interior is elegant, well equipped, and the kind of environment you wish your house had.
-Better still, it is built with precision and the highest quality standards.
-Lexus has been around over 10 years and has rewritten the book on customer satisfaction and providing a top-notch purchasing experience.

 Like the Range Rover, the LX 470 features adjustable ride height.
 Press a button and the hydropneumatic system raises and lowers the vehicle nearly 4 inches.
 This allows the driver to increase ground clearance for climbing over obstacles or lower ride height for highway cruising.
 It also makes climbing in and out of the vehicle easier when all dressed up for a night on the town.

 The full-time four-wheel-drive system is permanently engaged and utilizes a limited-slip center differential to distribute torque.
 Throw in a locking center differential, a rear limited-slip differential and lots of suspension articulation and only the driver - or worn out tires - can be blamed for sticking one of these in the mud.

 The anti-lock brake system operates even in low range and is designed to offer better performance off road than traditional ABS by avoiding early activation on slippery slopes.
 ABS intervention decreases as road surface roughness increases or the grade steepens.
 That's a good feature because traditional ABS can lengthen braking distances considerably on unpaved roads.
 Big disc brakes offer good response and seem to stop this 5,400-pound vehicle in a surprisingly short distance.